CoinRemitter/prestashop/README.md

 >PATH: More > Coinremitter > Add wallet

 1. Go to the sidebar on the Prestashop’s admin panel.
-2. Look all the way down and click on the “Coinremitter” which is right under the “MORE” option.
+2. Look all the way down and click on the “Coinremitter” which is right under the “Payment” option.

     ![Coinremitter-Plugin-Add_wallet](https://coinremitter.com/assets/img/screenshots/prestashop/create_wallet.png)